corda/corda-docs/content/en/docs/corda-enterprise/4.7/network/network-map.md

 {{< note >}}
 **New Headers**

-CENM 1.4 introduces a header in all Network Map API responses (except for internal error responses with code 5xx), which indicates the version of the Network Map and the available calls.
-This header is called `X-Corda-Server-Version` and for CENM 1.4 it has a default value of `2`.
+CENM 1.4 introduced a header in all Network Map API responses (except for internal error responses with code 5xx), which indicates the version of the Network Map and the available calls.
+This header is called `X-Corda-Server-Version` and has a default value of `2`.

-In addition, CENM 1.4 supports for two new headers, which replace existing headers as follows:
+In addition, CENM 1.4 and above support two new headers, which replace existing headers as follows:
 * `X-Corda-Platform-Version` replaces `Platform-version`.
 * `X-Corda-Client-Version` replaces `Client-version`.